lazyfrosch/training-debian-packaging/docs/admin/repositories.md

 The main trust-root comes from `Release.gpg`, which signs `Release`, all other files are referenced by checksum from there.

-Outside of `dists/` it is most common to put the actual packages into `pool/`, the stucture here depends on the repository software used, files are references by URL and checksum from the metadata.
+Outside of `dists/` it is most common to put the actual packages into `pool/`, the structure here depends on the repository software used, files are references by URL and checksum from the metadata.

 **Task:** Go to a repository and explore: